Learn to Dive Thailand

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 As meals are not included during this trip you will need to bring a little extra money to cover your costs.
-With your accommodation just a short walk from Sairee Beach and village however, you’ll be able to find a number of shops, bars, internet cafés and restaurants which serve up a range of tantalising Thai and Western cuisine.
+You’ll be able to find a number of shops, bars, internet cafés and restaurants which serve up a range of tantalising Thai and Western cuisine, all within a short distance of the accommodation.
 Meals are generally available quite cheaply, so you and your dive buddies should soon find enough delicious food to fill up your wetsuits!

 The minimum age to join this Thai trip is 18.